voxpupuli/controlrepo/site/profiles/REFERENCE.md

 * `profiles::puppet::code`: some resources to manage puppete code
 * `profiles::puppet::db`: installs puppetdb *on a puppetserver that also runs foreman*
-* `profiles::puppetserver_firewalling`: manages nft rules on Puppetserver/PuppetDB
+* `profiles::puppet::server_firewalling`: manages nft rules on Puppetserver/PuppetDB

 ### Defined types